joaopalmeiro/memcached.github.io/content/advisories/grafanaloki.md

 `memcached -m 6000 -I 2m -o ext_path=/disk/extstore:500G,ext_wbuf_size=32,ext_threads=10,ext_max_sleep=10000,slab_automove_freeratio=0.10,ext_recache_rate=0`

-*Please set -m and ext_path appropraitely for your system*.
+*Please set -m and ext_path appropriately for your system*.
 Leave some RAM for your system to breathe and a little disk space overhead.

 Please use version 1.6.21 or newer as it improves the extstore write speed and